info340b-wi20/project-saashamoruw/README.md

 ## TO-DO
 - Fix dashboard code
-- Functionality to "like" a project
-    - code added but the right color doesn't show up right now
+- Load in already requested projects if user has signed in and show as requested.
+Do we want option to un-request?
 - Have the page redirect to sign in page if the user tries to
     - Add a project to showcase
     - Like a project
     - Request to join a project
-- Have the nav bar be "Log in" if user has not logged in with route to /signin, if user has logged in show "Dashboard"
+- Have the nav bar be "Log in" if user has not logged in with route to /signin, if user has logged in show "Dashboard" and "Sign out"
+    - The state of the nav bar doesn't update?

 Less important: worth like 1 point each?
 - Check mobile site